-The positioning of the vessel during the survey a Global Positioning System (GPS) type EMLID Reach was used (Fig 2.1.2.3).
-The navigation of the vessel was carried out using the navigation software package HYPACK 2014 (Fig 2.1.2.4) for:
+The positioning of the vessel during the survey was acquired using a Global Positioning System (GPS) and specifically the EMLID Reach (Fig 2.1.2.3).
+The navigation of the vessel was carried out using the navigation software package HYPACK 2014 (Fig 2.1.2.4.) for:

-- Storing and displaying route navigation data, - Continuous graphic presentation of the vessel movement (tracklines), - Logging time and corresponding geographical coordinates.
+- Storing and displaying route navigation data. - Continuous graphic presentation of the vessel movement (tracklines). - Logging time and corresponding geographical coordinates.